spapas/spapas.github.io/content/django-cbv-tutorial.rst

 you want to override may be adding stuff to the context or filtering the objects you'll retrieve from the database).

-To re-use this default header funtionality from multiple classes you have *two* options:
+To re-use this default header functionality from multiple classes you have *two* options:
 Either inherit all classes that need this functionality from ``DefaultHeaderBetterCustomClassView`` or extract the custom ``get_header`` method to a *mixin* and inherit from the mixin.
-A mixin is a class not related to the class based view hierarchy we are using - the mixin inherits from object (or from another mixin) and just defines the methods and attributes that need to be overriden.
-So the mixin will only define ``get_header`` and not all other methods like ``render``, ``get_context`` etc. Using the ``DefaultHeaderBetterCustomClassView`` may be enough for some cases but for the general case you'll need to create the mixin.
+A mixin is a class not related to the class based view hierarchy we are using - the mixin inherits from object (or from another mixin) and just defines the methods and attributes that need to be overridden.
+When the mixin is *mixed* with the ancestors of a class its functionality will be used by that class (we'll see how shortly).
+So the mixin will only define ``get_header`` and not all other methods like ``render``, ``get_context`` etc. Using the ``DefaultHeaderBetterCustomClassView`` is enough for some cases but for the general case of re-using the functionality you'll need to create the mixin.
 Let's see why:

 Suppose that you have a base class that renders the header and context as JSON instead of the HTML template, something like this: